Heat exchangers are described along with the basic definition, parts, types, applications, advantages, disadvantages, etc.

 Let’s get in.
 As I have already said the classification of the heat exchangers is vast, firstly, let’s check out the components of the heat exchangers.

-Heat exchanger has the following components,
+The heat exchanger has the following parts or components,

 The shell is the one in which the heat exchanger keeps everything inside of it.